ACM certificates are regional.

-If you only renew the one CloudFront uses, the regional ALB cert silently expires.
+Renew the CloudFront copy and the ALB cert silently expires.

 AWS agencies running EC2 / ECS behind ALB with CloudFront and Route53 deal with ACM certs being regional and easy to forget duplicating, CloudFront-to-S3 SNI mismatches that cache the wrong response forever after a custom CNAME is added, and ACM auto-renewal silently stopping when DNS migrates off Route53.
 Merlonix monitors SSL and DNS so the regional ALB cert doesn't expire while the CloudFront copy looks healthy.